abinashprabakar/Assembly_Programming/ARM_Documentation/ARM_Document.md

 <p> Static random access memory (SRAM) is faster than the more traditional DRAM, but requires more silicon area.
 SRAM
 is static-the RAM does not require refreshing.</p>

+<h3> Double Data Rate SDRAM </h3>

+<p> This faster version of SDRAM performs its operations on both edges of the clock signal; whereas a standard SDRAM
+performs its operations on the rising edge of the clock signal.
+Since they transfer data on both edges of the clock, the data transfer rate is doubled.
+To access the data at high rate, the memory cells are organized into two groups.
+Each group is accessed separately.</p>

 <h3> SDRAM </h3>

 <p> SDRAM stands for Synchronous Dynamic Random Access Memory.
 It is one of the DRAM type.
 It runs at high clock speed